The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 UNDERSTANDING MAP NUMBER

-In the end, all anyone cares about is whether a keyword increases their profits.
+Ultimately, all anyone cares about is whether a keyword increases their profits.

 Savvy Number tries to score the overall profitability of a keyword through this formula: